Spiceworld (album): Background

-After releasing their hugely successful debut album Spice, which later became one of the best-selling albums of all time, the group announced they were working on a second studio album.
+After releasing their hugely successful debut album, Spice, which later became one of the best-selling albums of all time, the group announced they were working on a second studio album.
 During the recording and writing of Spiceworld the group also filmed Spice World, a musical comedy film starring the Spice Girls as themselves.
 The album worked as a soundtrack to the film, with most of the songs from the album appearing in the film, with the exception of "Move Over".

 Throughout 1997, the Spice Girls received massive media attention, which also included a few controversies.
 The group performed live for the first time for the British royal family.
 At the show, they breached royal protocol when Mel B and then Geri Halliwell planted kisses on Prince Charles's cheeks and pinched his bottom.
-The group was also criticised in the United States for releasing their second album Spiceworld just nine months after the American release of their debut album Spice.
+The group was also criticised in the United States for releasing their second album, Spiceworld, just nine months after the American release of their debut album, Spice.
 They received further criticism because of the impact and amount of sponsorship deals they had signed.
 They also made a decision to fire their manager Simon Fuller in November 1997, which was front-page news around the world.

-In October 1997, the Spice Girls held a two-date concert in Istanbul named Girl Power!
+In October 1997, the Spice Girls held a two-date concert in Istanbul titled Girl Power!
 Live in Istanbul, sponsored by Pepsi.
 During the concert the group premiered three new songs from Spiceworld: "Too Much", "Stop" and "Saturday Night Divas".
-Two promotional singles from Spiceworld were released prior to the album release in 1997; "Step to Me" and "Move Over (Generation Next)".
-Both songs were used in the Pepsi advertising campaigns and were also given away free with special ring-pulls.
+Two promotional singles from Spiceworld were released prior to the album release in 1997: "Step to Me" and "Move Over (Generation Next)".
+Both songs were used in the Pepsi advertising campaigns and were also given away free with special ring pulls.
 The Japanese album version of "Step to Me" is slightly different from the original release of the song, while "Move Over (Generation Next)" was only released as a live version during its promotional release.